EthanStandel/open-my-next-invite-js/README.md

 [Logitech's Logi Dock](https://www.logitech.com/en-us/products/personal-workspaces/logi-dock.html) caught my eye recently.
 It seemed like it could be a really cool addition to a home office, but as I started to compare the price for what it offered it just didn't add up.
 It's a conference speaker, USB C dock, and macro-keyboard with some cool integrated software for managing meetings.

 The thing is that I already have speakers, a USB C dock, and a [macro-keyboard](https://www.pikatea.com/collections/products/products/pikatea-leon-macropad-5x1-kit) (which has been gathering a lot of dust).
 The only thing I was really missing was their magic "go to meeting" button.
-And so I wrote "open-my-next-invite-js" 🤷‍♂️
+And so I wrote "open-my-next-invite-js" 🤷‍♂️ For the other buttons available on the Logi Dock, they were pretty simple macro-bindings (for Zoom mic-toggle is just Shift+Cmd+A and vid-toggle is just Shift+Cmd+V).

+## Why -js?

+I want to rewrite this in something a little bit more native when I'm not working on a dozen other personal and professional projects.
+For me, right now, Node is just the easiest thing to get up and running quickly and simply.

 ## Who is this for?